speudusa/csharp-web-development-wiki/Class-2-(ControlFlow-&-Collections).md

 1. The *fallthrough* aspect of ``switch`` statements is not always obvious and should be reviewed.
 However, do not sink too much time into this, since the students will use ``if/else`` statements much more often than ``switch``.
 1. Ask the students to explain the difference between ``while`` and ``do...while`` loops.
 1. Review how to use ``break`` and ``continue`` statements within loops.
-1. Review ``for...each`` loops in the context of array and list collections.
+1. Review ``foreach`` loops in the context of array and list collections.
 Note how the syntax changes when applied to dictionaries.
 1. As much as possible, live-code examples for lists and dictionaries, including how to use the most common methods.